anniegbryant/subcortex_visualization/README.md

 Briefly, all functionality is contained within the `plot_subcortical_data` function, which takes in the following arguments:
 * `subcortex_data`: The three-column dataframe in a format as shown above; this is optional, if left out the plot will just color each region by its index
+* `atlas`: The name of the subcortical segmentation atlas (default is 'aseg', which is currently the only supported atlas)
 * `line_thickness`: How thick the lines around each subcortical region should be drawn, in mm (default is 1.5)
 * `line_color`: What color the lines around each subcortical region should be (default is 'black')
 * `hemisphere`: Which hemisphere ('L' or 'R') the `subcortex_data` is from; can also be 'both' (default is 'L')